osate/website/source/download-and-install.md

 A new stable version is released every 2-3 months.
 You can install it from an existing Eclipse installation using the update site or just by installing the complete product.
 The product is a fully integrated and tailored Eclipse environment with all OSATE functions.
-The products are available for Windows, Linux and Mac OS X.
+The products are available for Windows, Linux and macOS.

 All available versions can be found at the following locations.